seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 O, she doth teach the torches to burn bright!
 It seems she hangs upon the cheek of night
-Like a rich jewel in an Ethiope’s ear;
+Like a rich jewel in an Ethiope's ear;
 Beauty too rich for use, for earth too dear!
 So shows a snowy dove trooping with crows,
-As yonder lady o’er her fellows shows.
+As yonder lady o'er her fellows shows.
-The measure done, I’ll watch her place of stand,
+The measure done, I'll watch her place of stand,
 And, touching hers, make blessed my rude hand.
 Did my heart love till now? forswear it, sight!
-For I ne’er saw true beauty till this night.
+For I ne'er saw true beauty till this night.

 **TYBALT**
 This, by his voice, should be a Montague.
 Fetch me my rapier, boy.
 What dares the slave
-Come hither, cover’d with an antic face,
+Come hither, cover'd with an antic face,
 To fleer and scorn at our solemnity?
 Now, by the stock and honour of my kin,
 To strike him dead, I hold it not a sin.